-The scope of this paper is to represent recent results which show that quasiattractors may exhibit rather nontrivial features which are in a sharp distinction with that one could expect in analogy with stochastic attractors.
-Thus, we show that quasistochastic attractors may contain structurally unstable and, moreover, infinitely degenerate periodic orbits which makes the complete description of dynamics and bifurcations of such attractors impossible in any finiteparameter family.
+The scope of this paper is to represent recent results of the authors which show that quasiattractors of systems in the Newhouse regions may exhibit rather nontrivial features which are in a sharp distinction with that one could expect in analogy with stochastic attractors.
+Thus, we show that the quasistochastic attractors may contain structurally unstable and, moreover, infinitely degenerate periodic orbits are what makes the complete description of dynamics and bifurcations of such attractors impossible in any finite-parameter family.

-We also establish that quasistochastic attractors, in contrast with hyperbolic ones, may not possess the property of self-similarity.
+We also establish that the quasistochastic attractors, in contrast with hyperbolic ones, may not possess the property of self-similarity.
 Namely, there may exist infinitely many time scales on which behavior of the system is qualitatively different.
-Besides, we show that quasiattractors may simultaneously contain saddle periodic orbits with different topological indices or, what is the same, with different numbers of positive Lyapunov exponents.
+Besides, we show that the quasiattractors may simultaneously contain saddle periodic orbits with different topological indices or, what is the same, with different numbers of positive Lyapunov exponents.
 The last is also impossible for hyperbolic attractors.